samhriatpuia/info/docs/index.md

 You can use the [editor on GitHub](https://github.com/samhriatpuia/info/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.

-## Web and Mobile apps are affordable.
+## Affordable Web and Mobile apps.

 ### Want interactive websites?
 View the sample [dashboard](https://github.com/samhriatpuia/info/blob/main/fishinfo.JPG?raw=true)